adonati/MMM-JEOPARDY-Cluebase/README.md

 * No API needed!

-*Note*: The node_helper module needs the 'request' library, which may have to be installed explicitly
+*Note*: The node_helper module needs the 'request' library, which may have to be installed explicitly.
+This tidbit from the forum (taken from Sam's response) worked for me:
+* in the module folder
+* if the module does NOT have a package.json file do npm init -y
+* and then for all cases do
+npm install request -- save

 ## Config.js entry and options